-Every volunteer will undertake basic awareness safeguarding training appropriate to their role every three years.
-Training is available from several organisations as well as through the Norfolk Safeguarding Adults Board's safeguarding training programme.
+Every member of staff will undertake appropriate safeguarding training every three years.
+Training is available from a number of organisations as well as through the Norfolk Safeguarding Adults Board's Safeguarding Training programme.
+Any Adult Safeguarding Training we use will meet the standards of the NSAB Training

-We actively encourage all our volunteers to keep up to date with the most recent local and national safeguarding advice and guidance.
+We actively encourage all our staff and volunteers to keep up to date with the most recent local and national safeguarding advice and guidance.
 This can be accessed via norfolksafeguardingadultsboard.info.

-The safeguarding lead should be used as the first point of contact for any safeguarding queries or concerns in our organisation.
+The Designated Safeguarding Officer should be used as the first point of contact for any safeguarding queries or concerns in our organisation.